 Before we reach for the pitch forks and march on our local retailer let’s consider some of the different types of retailers and the gift cards they make available.

-This gives a consumer allot of choice when they’re redeeming their gift card, and often means that they’ll ‘top up’ the value with additional cash.
+This gives a consumer a lot of choice when redeeming their gift card, and often means that they’ll ‘top up’ the value with additional cash.

-For the multi vertical retailer long validity on gift cards is beneficial, in fact it’s optimal.
-These Retailers see more value from redemptions than breakage, to reflect this they’re increasing the time a customer has to redeem their gift card (in some cases up to 10 years).
+For the multi-vertical retailer, long validity on gift cards is beneficial, in fact, it’s optimal.
+These retailers see more value from redemptions than from breakage.
+To reflect this they’re increasing the time a customer has to redeem their gift card (in some cases up to 10 years).